pedro742k2/bee-guardian-webapp/README.md

       - user: `pedro2002`;
       - password: `123456`;
       - Go to page `Dashboard`;
       - Select Hive ID `101` named `Hive A`.
+(I'll be updating the hive readings weekly)
     - Register a new account:
       - Go to page `Dashboard`;
       - Add the ID `101` on the "Last Readings & Add Hive" section with the description you want.
+(I'll be updating the hive readings weekly)

 ## 🤝 Contributions and feedback